Wall Street closes higher lifted by energy; Treasury yields rise

 U.S. manufacturing in October hit a 2-1/2-year low but a rise in new orders offered hope for a sector buffeted by a strong dollar and relentless spending cuts by energy companies.

-Europe's FTSEurofirst ended up 0.4 percent, after being dogged throughout the trading day by a slump in shares of Volkswagen (VOWG_p.DE) and Standard Chartered.
+Europe's FTSEurofirst .FTEU3 ended up 0.4 percent, after being dogged throughout the trading day by a slump in shares of Volkswagen (VOWG_p.DE) and Standard Chartered (STAN.L).

 (Additional reporting by Sam Forgione and Lewis Krauskopf in New York; Editing by Meredith Mazzilli and James Dalgleish)